-These five Companies, while a contingent of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.
+These five Companies, while a contingent of the Newfoundland Regiment, did not as yet comprise a battalion and would not do so for a further five months - as will be seen below.

-(Right below: The venerable bastion of Edinburgh Castle dominates the Scottish capital from its hill in the centre of the city. - photograph from 2011)
+(Preceding page: The venerable bastion of Edinburgh Castle dominates the Scottish capital from its hill in the centre of the city. - photograph from 2011)